deltaboltz/CMPLR-P4/README.md

   NOTE: sample tests are given, they are labeled with .sp21 extensions
 	!!!THE PROGRAM ONLY READS IN FILES WITH EXTENSION OF .sp21!!!

-All test files given for project scan, parse, and static semantic checks pass where they should.
+All test files given for project scan, parse, static semantic checks, and compilation pass where they should.
 Outside sourced test projects not tested.